9910 Public Service Trainee- Workforce Planning Associate

 Our Mission: To provide our customers with high quality, efficient, and reliable water, power, and wastewater services in a manner that values environmental and community interests and sustains the resources entrusted to our care.

 Our Vision: We are an innovative utility leader, recognized for excellent results in service, safety, stewardship, and inclusiveness.

 We are an award-winning and industry-leading utilities organization committed to our customers, community interests, and the environment.
 To learn more about our organization, please visit our website at www.sfwater.or

-We are engaged in various projects that support the development and implementation of strategic workforce planning efforts.
-As a Workforce Planning Intern, you are regularly exposed to relevant decision makers within the SFPUC and are given unique opportunities to impact the organization through collaboration with teams spanning a wide-variety of occupations.
+As a Workforce Planning Associate, you are regularly exposed to relevant decision makers within the SFPUC and are given unique opportunities to impact the organization through collaboration with teams spanning a wide-variety of occupations.
 To learn more about working at the SFPUC, visit our career site at www.sfwater.org/careers.

-The duration of this internship is 6 months, with an opportunity to extend the duration of the position based on exemplary performance.
+The duration of this internship is 6 months to 1 year, with an opportunity to extend the duration of the position based on exemplary performance.

 • Are highly organized, with great attention to detail while always keeping the larger picture in mind